 Undergraduate: Major, Minor

 The Criminal Justice curriculum is designed to teach you the history, application and impact of the criminal justice system.
-Coursework resemble a liberal arts program and covers multiple disciplines; including criminology, psychology, sociology and anthropology.
-You’ll study empirical data, ethics, and enforcement of law, as well as numerous topics devoted to specific issues facing the criminal justice system today.
-Students that are preparing for law school can declare a Criminal Justice major and still be eligible for the Pre-Law program.
-A minor in Criminal Justice is also available for students with a career interest to apply criminal justice to their major curriculum.
+Coursework resembles a liberal arts program and covers multiple disciplines including criminology, psychology, sociology and anthropology.
+You will study empirical data, ethics, and enforcement of law, as well as numerous topics devoted to specific issues facing the criminal justice system today.
+If you are preparing for law school, you can declare a Criminal Justice major and still be eligible for the Pre-Law program.
+A minor in Criminal Justice is also available if you have a career interest to apply criminal justice to your major curriculum.

 Student to faculty ratio within the program

 Criminal justice students benefit from internships in local government and law enforcement agencies, plus the opportunity to join the local chapter of Alpha Phi Sigma